Gabor Erlich

 Anna Fech

 Anna Fech studied art history and economics at the Friedrich-Alexander University Erlangen.
-In 2014, she graduated at the Zurich University of the Arts in MAS CURATING with a focus on postcolonial discussion in exhibition practice related to post-soviet countries.
-From 2016 to 2021 she worked as curator for YARAT Contemporary Art Space (Azerbaijan) being responsible for the international residency program and ARTIM PROJECT Space directed at young artists with an intention to support and encourage emergent talent to grow.
+In 2014, she graduated from Zurich University of the Arts in MAS CURATING with a focus on postcolonial discussion in exhibition practice related to post-soviet countries.
+From 2016 to 2021 she worked as curator for YARAT Contemporary Art Space (Azerbaijan) being responsible for the international residency program and ARTIM PROJECT Space directed at young artists with an intention to support and encourage emergent talent.

 Fabiola Fiocco

-Fabiola Fiocco (1993) is a PhD candidate at the University of Edinburgh.
+Fabiola Fiocco is a researcher, curator, and organiser.
+Currently, she is a Marie Skłodowska-Curie PhD fellow at the University of Edinburgh, with a research project on gender and labour in the curating and production of socially engaged art and independent instituting.
 She holds an MA in Museology from the Reinwardt Academie in Amsterdam and an MA in Art History from Roma Tre University in Rome.
 She previously obtained a BA in Arts Management from Ca’ Foscari University of Venice.
-As part of her academic and curatorial practice, she has focused on the fields of art and activism, feminism and biopolitics, and the social and political agency of the contemporary museum.
-She has worked in independent art spaces, museums and foundations, both in Italy and abroad.
+As part of her academic and curatorial practice, she has focused on art and activism, feminism and biopolitics, and on the sociopolitical agency of the contemporary art museum.
+She has worked in independent art spaces, museums, and foundations – both in Italy and abroad – and collaborated with various online magazines.
+She is a founding member of [AWI] – Art Workers Italia.